Understanding Polymyalgia Rheumatica

 Polymyalgia rheumatica (PMR) is an inflammatory condition that can cause aching and stiffness.
 It often affects the neck, shoulders, and hips.
 The aching and stiffness are often worse in the morning.

 PMR can come on suddenly.
 For some it seems to occur overnight.
 For others it can take days or weeks to develop.
 PMR affects older adults and often occurs after age 50.
 It becomes more common with age.
 PMR occurs most often between ages 70 and 80.
 It's more common in women than in men, and it seems to run in some families.

 What causes polymyalgia rheumatica?

+The exact cause is unknown.
 Researchers are working to learn what causes PMR.
 The condition can happen quickly and tends to occur at certain times of year.
-So some experts think that an infection may cause it.
-It may be linked to immune system problems.
-Genes may be part of the cause.
+Some experts think that an infection may be the cause, or it may be linked to immune system problems.
+Genes may also be part of the cause.
 PMR can run in some families.

 Symptoms of polymyalgia rheumatica

 The main symptoms of PMR are aching and stiffness of the shoulders, neck, and hips.
 The aching can extend to the upper arms and thighs.
 PMR often affects both sides of the body equally.
 Symptoms are often worse in the morning or after long periods of no activity.
 Movement can make the pain worse.

 The symptoms of PMR often affect the shoulders the most.
 You may have trouble raising your arms above the level of your shoulders.
 This can make it hard to get dressed.
 You may have trouble rolling over in bed, getting out of bed, and getting up from sitting.
 You may also have trouble sleeping because of your symptoms.

 Other symptoms can occur.
 These include: